 [See these gaps broken out by country]

 The data shows that gaps inside the EEZ occur randomly and are mostly from Argentine vessels.
 Outside the EEZ, things get more interesting.
 Four fleets fishing off Argentina exhibit a significant number of AIS gaps in distinct patterns right along the boundary of the EEZ.
-(Chinese, Spanish, South Korean, Taiwanese).
+(Chinese, Spanish, South Korean, Chinese Taipei).
 The largest number of gaps occurs among the two largest distant-water fleets in the world; Spanish and Chinese.

 Fishing Vessel gaps and Hotspots for Transshipment